Muschamp Rd

 Shanghai also has beer festivals.
 I always work weekends, did I mention I’m looking for a new job, and I spent entirely too much time studying for the CFA Program so I’ve only been to a single beer festival in Shanghai, that is also one of the only beer festivals I’ve ever been to.
 I’ve been to the one in Sapporo strangely enough.
 I used to prefer to drink at home because it was cheaper, but in Shanghai people love to go out and the most important thing these days is looking good on social media so glassware, decor, and like I said photogenic food is important to selling beer.
 English speaking staff is also important to target expats and tourists.

 If you don’t believe me, here is RateBeer’s Shanghai Beer Guide you’ll see similar names to the ones I’ve listed.
-I have of course been to most of the places recommend by Alphamen Asia, a website I’ve literally never heard of, it just goes to show the growing appeal of craft beer.
-Shanghai Brewery, Dr. Beer, and the Hop Project, even the Tap House are still going but I think Kaiba is being phased out as a brand due to consolidation.
-World of Beer is in Shanghai as are Hooters and Hard Rock Cafe and TGIFridays if you’re feeling unadventurous.
-The Brew is over in Pudong and the unfortunately named “the Brewer” is in Xintiandi.
-Also in Xintiandi is the Refinery and Hitachino’s Nest.
+I am not sure which venues are still in operation Shanghai Brewery, Dr. Beer, and the Hop Project, even the Tap House may still going but I think Kaiba is being phased out as a brand due to consolidation.
+World of Beer was in Shanghai as was Hooters, the Hard Rock Cafe and TGIFridays if you’re feeling unadventurous.
+The Brew was over in Pudong and the unfortunately named “the Brewer” was in Xintiandi.
+Also in Xintiandi were the Refinery and Hitachino’s Nest.
 Many expat bars now carry more craft beer than they used to including the Camel and Cages which was very popular during the World Cup.

 I think I’ve mentioned most everywhere but Daga which I finally visited before departing Shanghai.
-The one on Fuxing Lu is within walking distance of the Propaganda Poster Art Centre there is a tour guide tip you’re unlikely to get elsewhere.
-I haven’t been to the Paulaners that are still open, but I’ve been to the one that got shut down due to central planning changing their plans for a neighbourhood.
-Here are yet more links lest you think this blog post was under researched:
+The one on Fuxing Lu was within walking distance of the Propaganda Poster Art Centre there is a tour guide tip you’re unlikely to get elsewhere.
+Also gone may be the Paulaners, one got shut down due to central planning changing their plans for a neighbourhood, now their website is gone too.

 I think that is enough links, what people really like on social media is photographs so I’ll include a few more below.
 A world class tour guide should know where to get a beer.